shaobaili3/LoR_Master_previous/README.md

 ## Features

-* **Player Match History Inspector**
+* **Player Inspector**

-    By simply providing the player name, LMT can inspect recent rank matches.
+    By simply providing the player name, LMT can inspect recent matches.
 Multiple Language player names are supported.
 ![n](Preview/inspector.png)

 * **In-game Deck Code Viewer**

     LMT can view the deck by entering the deck code.
-The viewer can display in-game.
+The viewer can be displayed in-game.
 ![b](Preview/viewer.png)

 * **In-game Enemy Deck Tracker**

-    At the game beginning, the opponent deck, rank and lp automatically revealed by real-time enemy tracker.
+    At the game beginning, the opponent decks, rank and lp automatically revealed by real-time enemy tracker.

+    > ### ⚠️ Disclaimer:
+    > Opponent decks are pulled from recent 10 matches by Riot API.
+Even if there is no third-parties data requests, this function may still create an unfair advantage for players, which may violate [POLICIES](https://developer.riotgames.com/policies/general).
+We are still working on the adjustment for this function.
+We may remove it in the next version.
+We are looking forward to getting feedback from the community and Riot and actively upgrade LMT.

 ![c](Preview/3.png)
 ![d](Preview/4.png)